amielslequin/Ninjas_FinalProject/README.md

-# 🥋 Ninjas_FinalProject: Data Science and Reproducibility
+##Ninjas_FinalProject: Data Science and Reproducibility

 ## Project Overview

-This repository holds the final project notebooks and associated data for a course/project on **[Insert Course Name or Project Theme Here]**.
-The primary focus is on **data analysis, machine learning [or other relevant field]**, and ensuring the **reproducibility** of our findings.
+This repository holds the final project notebooks and associated data for a course/project on ITE Elective 4.
+The primary focus is on **data analysis, machine learning**, and ensuring the **reproducibility** of our findings.
 The project is structured around several exercises and a core reproducibility notebook, as demonstrated by the files within this repository.

-## Files and Structure

-The following files are included in this project:
+#Group Members

 | Role | Name| Contact/GitHub |
 | :--- | :--- | :--- |